GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading/index.md

 ## What is lazy-loading? {: #what }

-lazy-loading is a technique that defers loading of non-critical resources at page load time.
+Lazy-loading is a technique that defers loading of non-critical resources at page load time.
 Instead, these non-critical resources are loaded at the moment of need.
 Where images are concerned, "non-critical" is often synonymous with "off-screen".
 If you've used Lighthouse and examined some opportunities for